A VPN is as important an online tool as antivirus and antimalware these days. Here’s a handful of the best VPN picks for security.

 There’s a reason NordVPN is the VPN service by which all others are measured.
 It’s got a great mix when it comes to the all-important numbers: from monthly, annual, and biennial pricing to the healthy server, country, and location counts.

 The six simultaneous connections bit isn’t as good as some of NordVPN’s closest peers, but it’s enough to protect all of your compatible devices (and maybe some others in your home).
-While privacy and security are paramount—NordVPN has a strict no-log policy and is open to external audits—we also appreciate how easy it is to use for first-time VPN-ers.
+While privacy and security are paramount—NordVPN has a strict no-log policy (meaning it doesn't collect your data) and is open to external audits—we also appreciate how easy it is to use for first-time VPN-ers.

 For more advanced users, NordVPN has some great depth.
 Connecting to servers is automated, straightforward, or you can dive into individual servers on a per-country basis.
-Plus, dig beneath the hood for antimalware, split tunnelling, and kill-switch features.
+Plus, dig beneath the hood for antimalware, split tunnelling (which allows you to turn the VPN on or off for certain sites), and kill-switch features.

 Despite being the VPN standard, NordVPN still offers competitive pricing compared to its closest peers.
 If you’re not sure that you want to commit, NordVPN’s monthly pricing is second only to ProtonVPN for our top picks, and there’s a 30-day money-back guarantee if you want to trial it.